How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 sudo vim /etc/NetworkManager/system-connections/openvpn

-[ipv4], we’ll need to add the line
+[ipv4], you’ll need to add the line

 dns-priority=-42.
 It should end up looking like this: